C. J. Peters: Current work

-Most of Peters' current work in the laboratory deals with Bunyaviridae (including the phylogeny of phleboviruses such as Rift Valley fever (RVF), Arenaviridae (Lassa fever, South American hemorrhagic fevers) and SARS CoV.
-He runs an active program of human and animal vaccine development for RVF using reverse genetics.
-He and his colleague Ilya Frolov are developing alphavirus replicon vectored RVF vaccines for use in livestock and ultimately in humans.
-His arenavirus research concentrates on the effects of infection on cellular function, particularly those molecular interactions related to vascular permeability.
+Most of Peters' current work in the laboratory dealt with Bunyaviridae (including the phylogeny of phleboviruses such as Rift Valley fever (RVF), Arenaviridae (Lassa fever, South American hemorrhagic fevers) and SARS CoV.
+He ran an active program of human and animal vaccine development for RVF using reverse genetics.
+He and his colleague Ilya Frolov developed alphavirus replicon vectored RVF vaccines for use in livestock and ultimately in humans.
+His arenavirus research concentrated on the effects of infection on cellular function, particularly those molecular interactions related to vascular permeability.
 SARS-CoV work includes antiviral drug development, model characterization, and interferon interactions.
 The Galveston National Laboratory, a Biosafety Level 4 laboratory, opened in 2008 at the University of Texas Medical Branch to allow scientists there to work safely with any pathologic agent.
-Peters expects to transition some projects to higher hazard viral hemorrhagic fevers and to develop projects on other viruses such as tick-borne flaviviruses, highly virulent avian influenza strains, and Nipah virus, a new, highly virulent paramyxovirus.
+Peters expected to transition some projects to higher hazard viral hemorrhagic fevers and to develop projects on other viruses such as tick-borne flaviviruses, highly virulent avian influenza strains, and Nipah virus, a new, highly virulent paramyxovirus.